lutze/verdoy/docs/datamodel/DATABASE_MIGRATION_OPTION1.md

 ## Conclusion

-The current PostgreSQL-based architecture is well-suited for the LMS Core system, providing:
+The current PostgreSQL-based architecture is well-suited for the VerdoyLab system, providing:

 - **Proven reliability** for production workloads
 - **Excellent performance** for time-series data